Dental Fillings/Tooth Fillings

-At the time of extraction, your tooth, jawbone and gums that surround the area will be numbed with a local anesthetic.
-During the extraction process you will feel a lot of pressure but no pain, as the anesthetic has numbed the nerves.
+At the time of extraction, your tooth, jawbone, and gums that surround the area will be numbed with a local anesthetic.
+During the extraction process, you will feel a lot of pressure but no pain, as the anesthetic has numbed the nerves.
 Detailed post-operative instructions will be given after the appointment along with any pain prescriptions that are necessary.

 Periodontal diseases are infections of the gums caused by bacterial plaque, which gradually destroy the support of your natural teeth.
-Plaque is a colorless film which sticks to your teeth at the gum line and constantly forms on your teeth.
+Plaque is a colorless film that sticks to your teeth at the gum line and constantly forms on your teeth.

-By thorough daily brushing and flossing you can remove these germs and help prevent periodontal disease.
+By thorough daily brushing and flossing, you can remove these germs and help prevent periodontal disease.
 If not carefully removed by daily brushing and flossing, plaque hardens into a rough, porous substance known as calculus (or tartar).

 Other important factors affecting the health of your gums include:

 Bacteria found in plaque produce toxins or poisons that irritate the gums, which may cause them to turn red, swell and bleed easily.
 If this irritation is prolonged, the gums separate from the teeth, causing pockets (spaces) to form.
 As periodontal diseases progress, the supporting gum tissue and bone that holds teeth in place deteriorate.
 If left untreated, this leads to tooth loss.